abhinav-98/Weather-App.github.io/README.md

 # Contributing

-Contribution is highy appreciated because this is what makes open source community an amazing place to grown and learn from.
+Contribution is highy appreciated because this is what makes open source community an amazing place to grow and learn from.

 Steps to contribute:
 1. Fork the Project